Tag: surreal

 Thinking of myself as a tiny leaf in an immense ocean

-I was surrendered to fate, ready to be swallowed up in the abyss of destruction
+I was surrendered to fate, ready to be swallowed up in the abyss of oblivion

 Lost in a turmoil of obsessions and dismay